GIM Framework · Plain-Language Methodology for Pastors

 Housing Stability

-We track the share of households spending 30 percent or more of income on housing (cost-burdened).
-Housing instability generates stress, displacement, and family disruption.
-It is a structural factor that affects nearly every other domain.
+Housing instability generates stress, displacement, and family disruption — a structural factor affecting nearly every other domain.

 Environment